-The Company's cash received is applied against its two revolving lines of credit on a periodic basis based on projected monthly cash flows, reducing interest expense.
-Cash and cash equivalents can include highly liquid investments with original maturities of three months or less
+The Company's cash received is applied against its revolving line of credit on a periodic basis based on projected monthly cash flows, reducing interest expense.
+Cash and cash equivalents can include highly liquid investments with original maturities of three months or less.